What Can You Do With an Engineering Degree? (With 17 Jobs)

 With a master's degree

-The following are a few engineering careers to consider pursuing if you hold a master's degree in engineering or a related field:
+The following are a few engineering careers to consider pursuing if you hold a master's degree in engineering:

-Primary duties: Environmental engineers are responsible for preparing, reviewing and improving environmental investigation reports.
-They design and implement projects that support environmental projection, design technology to support waste management and pollution control, analyze human influences on the environment and create reports for policymakers based on their findings.
+Primary duties: Environmental engineers prepare, review and improve environmental investigation reports.
+They design and implement projects that support environmental projection and design technology to support waste management and pollution control.
+This role can also analyze human influences on the environment and create reports for policymakers based on their findings.

-Primary duties: Biomedical engineers are responsible for designing biomedical devices and equipment such as medical machinery and artificial limbs and internal organs.
-They analyze and implement solutions to problems within the biology and medical fields and work to improve the effectiveness and quality of patient care.
+Primary duties: Biomedical engineers design biomedical devices and equipment, such as medical machinery, artificial limbs and internal organs.
+They analyze and implement solutions to challenges within the biology and medical fields while working to improve the effectiveness and quality of patient care.
 Other duties include evaluating the safety and effectiveness of biomedical equipment and training clinicians on how to use the equipment.

-Primary duties: A software engineer is responsible for developing implementing software systems and testing methods.
-They direct software programming projects, analyze data to coordinate the installation of new software systems, monitor the effectiveness of software systems and test new software to determine its efficiency.
+Primary duties: A software engineer develops and implements software systems and testing methods.
+They direct software programming projects and analyze data to coordinate the installation of new software systems.
+This engineer also monitors the effectiveness of software systems and tests new software to determine its efficiency.

 Read more: Learn About Being a Software Engineer

-Primary duties: Senior systems engineers are responsible for ensuring the integrity and efficiency of operations of information systems.
-They analyze, implement and maintain complex systems and networks and regularly perform troubleshooting to ensure these systems are up to par.
+Primary duties: Senior systems engineers are responsible for ensuring the integrity and efficiency of operations of information or other types of systems.
+They analyze, implement and maintain complex systems and networks.
+This role may also regularly perform troubleshooting to ensure these systems are up to par.